ron3545/4-DOF-Robotic-arm/README.md

 ## PS2 class
 This header file defines constants and a class, PS2, for interfacing with a PlayStation 2 (PS2) controller.
 The PS2 class provides methods for setting up communication pins, reading joystick and button values, and configuring the controller mode.

+# Robotic Arm Design
+The 4DOF (Degrees of Freedom) robotic arm consists of four interconnected joints that enable it to perform a wide range of motions.
+Each joint is equipped with a DC motor as the actuator, providing the necessary torque to move the arm segments.
+To accurately determine the position of each joint, an AS5600 magnetic encoder is employed, allowing for precise feedback and control.

+## Control System:
+The control system of the robotic arm utilizes PID control to ensure precise and stable positioning of each joint.
+PID control is a feedback mechanism that adjusts the motor's input based on the difference between the desired position and the measured position.
+This control loop allows for real-time adjustments, minimizing position errors and enhancing the arm's overall accuracy.

+## Electronics and Components:
+The core components of the project include an Arduino Mega, two L298N motor drivers, and an A4988 stepper driver.
+The Arduino Mega serves as the main controller, responsible for executing the control algorithms and coordinating the movements of the robotic arm.
+The L298N motor drivers are employed to drive the DC motors, providing sufficient power and control for their operation.
+Additionally, the A4988 stepper driver is utilized for accurate control of the AS5600 magnetic encoder, enabling precise position sensing.

+## Project Goals:
+The primary objective of this project is to develop an articulated robotic arm capable of accurately and smoothly performing various tasks.
+The integration of PID control ensures that the arm can position itself precisely and efficiently, while the use of DC motors offers the necessary strength and dexterity for a range of applications.
+By utilizing the AS5600 magnetic encoder, the arm can reliably sense its joint positions, facilitating enhanced control and flexibility.